ansonl/ansonl.github.io/_store/0-toyota-corolla-cross-hybrid-spare-wheel-holder.md

   Store the missing spare tire and jack in the cargo area with reduced risk to the hybrid power cables.
 ---

-Add the missing spare wheel and jack under the cargo area of your Toyota Corolla Cross Hybrid (CCH) as the overlanding gods intended.
+Store the missing spare wheel and jack under the cargo area of your Toyota Corolla Cross Hybrid (CCH) with this mount kit.
+Just as the road warriors and overlanding gods intended.

 <script async
   src="https://js.stripe.com/v3/buy-button.js">